cos-archives/osfr/README.md

 ## WARNING: INTERFACE IS NOT FINISHED

-This code is not yet ready to be used beyond trying it out, long term support of functions cannot be guarenteed
+This code is not yet ready to be used beyond trying it out, long term support of functions cannot be guarenteed Currently requires options("osf_url_base"="staging.openscienceframework.org") to be set to run

 ##install